To R.I.C.E. or not to R.I.C.E.?

 - May 26

-If you’ve ever pulled a muscle, or rolled your ankle, you’ve probably been told to follow the R.I.C.E. method: Rest, Ice, Compression, Elevate.
+If you’ve ever pulled a muscle or rolled your ankle, you’ve likely heard of the R.I.C.E. method: Rest, Ice, Compression, Elevate.

 For decades, this was the go-to answer for any aches and pains.
-It’s easy to remember, simple, and seems to make sense, and it was widely accepted and advised by health care professionals, sports coaches, gym trainers, and weekend warriors alike.
+It’s easy to remember, simple, and seems logical.
+Health care professionals, sports coaches, gym trainers, and weekend warriors alike widely accepted and advised it.

-That being said, we now know that inflammation is actually a necessary part of the healing process, and trying to suppress it too aggressively - especially with some of the R.I.C.E. principles - may delay the healing process.
+However, we now understand that inflammation is a necessary part of the healing process.
+Trying to suppress it too aggressively—especially with some of the R.I.C.E. principles—may actually delay healing.

-So much so, that with all the new research from the past 10-15 years, Dr. Mirkin himself has recanted the R.I.C.E. method in 2015.
+So much so that, with all the new research from the past 10-15 years, Dr. Mirkin himself recanted the R.I.C.E. method in 2015.

 The Problem With R.I.C.E.

-While avoiding aggravating movements early on can be helpful, prolonged rest doesn’t help in the long run.
-Injured tissues need to be progressively overloaded so the injured tissues can be strengthened.
-Also, the lymphatic system helps drain waste products from the damaged site, and in order to do this, muscles need to contract and movement needs to happen.
-Sitting around is letting the waste pile up and delays the inflammatory process, which then delays repair and remodeling of the tissue.
+While avoiding aggravating movements early on can be helpful, prolonged rest doesn’t aid long-term recovery.
+Injured tissues need progressive overload to strengthen.
+The lymphatic system also helps drain waste products from the damaged site.
+For this to happen, muscles need to contract, and movement is essential.
+Sitting around allows waste to accumulate, delaying inflammation and, consequently, the repair and remodeling of the tissue.

 Ice May Delay Healing

-While ice can help reduce pain and swelling temporarily, it also constricts blood vessels and may reduce the delivery of nutrients and other good stuff that are crucial for the healing process.
+While ice can temporarily reduce pain and swelling, it constricts blood vessels.
+This may hinder the delivery of nutrients crucial for healing.
 Remember, inflammation isn’t always the enemy.
 We need some inflammation for tissue repair.

 Compression and Elevation Aren’t as Supported

-R.I.C.E. is usually done right after an injury occurred, but it really doesn’t focus on what to do after the acute phase.
-It doesn’t support rebuilding strength, mobility, or function after the fact.
+R.I.C.E. is typically applied immediately after an injury.
+However, it doesn’t focus on what to do after the acute phase.
+It fails to support rebuilding strength, mobility, or function afterward.

 What to Do Instead: P.E.A.C.E. & L.O.V.E.

-The new recommendation emphasises early movement, education, and tissue loading throughout the early phase of an injury as well as the later phases.
+The new recommendation emphasizes early movement, education, and tissue loading throughout both the early and later phases of an injury.

 The new acronym is P.E.A.C.E. & L.O.V.E.

-P.E.A.C.E. is for the early stages of an injury and help get the healing journey started.
+P.E.A.C.E. is for the early stages of an injury and helps kickstart the healing journey.

-L.O.V.E. looks at the ongoing management for optimal recovery.
+L.O.V.E. focuses on ongoing management for optimal recovery.

 P.E.A.C.E.